See what your AI coding agents cost, think, and do — 100% on your machine.

 Install TokenTelemetry, run Claude Code normally, and open http://localhost:3000.
 TokenTelemetry auto-detects Claude Code sessions from ~/.claude/ logs — no instrumentation, no SDK, no config.

-How do I monitor Gemini CLI and Codex costs?
+How do I monitor Google Antigravity, Codex, and Gemini CLI costs?

 +

-TokenTelemetry auto-reads logs from Gemini CLI, OpenAI Codex CLI, Cursor, GitHub Copilot, Qwen CLI, OpenCode, Vibe, Antigravity, and Grok Build (xAI).
+TokenTelemetry auto-reads logs from Google Antigravity (Google's agentic coding CLI), OpenAI Codex CLI, Gemini CLI, Cursor, GitHub Copilot, Qwen CLI, OpenCode, Vibe, and Grok Build (xAI).
 Token counts and dollar costs appear in the local dashboard automatically.

 Is there a free tool to monitor AI coding agent token usage?